On May 4, 2017, the U.S. House of Representatives approved a bill to replace the Affordable Care Act, a.k.a., Obamacare replacement...

 - Post job opportunities as a normal post on your page to make your connections aware of a new opening at your company.
 Ask current employees and friends to share and/or post open positions on their LinkedIn profiles, as well.
 Consider offering a referral bonus to employees if their post results in a new hire!

 You can also use LinkedIn to research potential candidates.
 Once connected, you can review what others have said in their recommendations, how many connections the person has, how active they are in their industry, what they say about others, the type of content they write or share in their posts, and so on.
 This is great insight when looking for a good fit for your company!

 If your company is already on Twitter, you’ll want to create a separate Twitter account for recruiting purposes, since you’ll be targeting a different audience with a specific message.

 As with your normal company Twitter account, avoid simply promoting your company and its job offerings.
 Instead, offer information that will be valuable to job seekers, such as:

 Job-seeking tips.
-Use the knowledge and experience of your human resources department to share helpful hints, such as common resume mistakes, interviewing best practices and more.
+Use the knowledge and experience of your human resources department to share helpful hints, such as common resume mistakes, interviewing best practices, writing cover letters, and more.